TioSeuss/jesus_site/wp-content/plugins/so-widgets-bundle/readme.txt

 3. An example of the button widget.

 == Changelog ==

+= 1.14.0 - 4 January 2019 =
+* Accordion: allow multiple panels with the same title.
+* Actions when widgets' CSS files are created/deleted.
+* Compat fixes for PHP 7.3
+* Indicate when 'setup_widgets' is triggered for previews.
+* Accordion: Debounce window.location.hash updates to prevent incorrect states.
+* Don't remove FitText window listener to ensure previously set up FitText elements still work.
+* Icon field: Show loading indicator while icons are loading.
+* Widget documentation links.
+* Icons: Update to use latest FontAwesome icon sets.
+* Sliders: Resize slides when widgets are set up.
+* Elementor compat: Directly enqueue necessary scripts and styles for previews.
+* Allow widget headers to be translated.
+* Accordion: Keep the clicked panel in the viewport, if it moves out.
+* TinyMCE field: Check if tinymce is available before using.

+= 1.13.4 - 6 December 2018 =
+* Widget block: Fix Layout Slider not being editable.
+* Widget block: Correct used of i18n for block editor.
+* Widget block: Fix previews.
+* Google map: Move global API key override to `modify_instance` to ensure key is available in form.
+* Widget block: Prevent multiple API requests.

+= 1.13.3 - 15 November 2018 =
+* Contact: Fix checkboxes and radio alignment on android.
+* FitText: Set minimum font size to ensure readability.
+* TinyMCE field: Use correct editor when block editor is present.
+* Google maps: Use correct info window text for markers.
+* TinyMCE: Remove 'editor-buttons' style enqueue causing conflicts.
+* TinyMCE field: Prevent adding multiple copies of media buttons.
+* Image widget: if no alt text is supplied add an empty alt attribute.
+* Repeaters: Reverted some commits causing multiple issues.
+* WP 5: Fixed some styles in the block editor.
+* Only setup form fields in the dialog when a PB edit widget dialog is opened.
+* Multi-measurement field: Fix autoFill in block editor and attempt to fix in PHP <= 5.3.

+= 1.13.2 - 31 October 2018 =
+* Builder field: Prevent error in PHP <= 5.4
+* Avoid replacing repeater item id placeholders for child repeaters.
+* Repeaters: In repeater setup, don't setup child repeaters.

+= 1.13.1 - 29 October 2018 =
+* Gutenberg: Alert user that changes will be lost when changing the widget type.
+* Tabs: Keyboard navigation and more accessibility improvements.
+* Google maps: Better geocoding request management.
+* TinyMCE field: Use correct selector for checking whether click target is editor switching tab.
+* Slider: Option to prevent hiding video on mobile.
+* Accordion: Deep-linking for child accordions.
+* Use inline CSS fallback if writing to file failed.
+* Better FitText compressor description.
+* Delete old widget styles when updating widgets.
+* Layout Slider: Resoonsive height.
+* Accordion: Expand when user is printing.
+* Features: Text case adjustments and formatting.
+* Beaver Builder: Dark styling.
+* Builder field: Allow double-encoding to allow already encoded text in editors.
+* Contact form: Prevent adding the anchor again if it's already been added.
+* Contact form: Attempt to scroll to contact form after submitting, so result is visible.
+* Builder field: Set data correctly from JS.
+* Builder field: Don't encode already JSON encoded values.
+* Gutenberg: Allow editing page containing deactivated widget.
+* Gutenberg: Reset global `$post` after enqueueing widgets' scripts and styles, which might run secondary queries.

+= 1.13.0 - 13 September 2018 =
+* SiteOrigin Widgets Gutenberg block!
+* Google Map: Prevent script from running further if no map canvas elements found.
+* Removed style to set `p` margins to zero.
+* Check that fallback image for static maps is not an empty string before attempting to use it.
+* TinyMCE: Ensure target is one of the editor tabs when switching modes.
+* Set values for repeaters which are direct children of section fields.
+* Prevent unselected radio input state emitters from affecting form states, when form values are set programmatically.
+* Plugin Action Links: Check if edit link is present before removal.
+* Social Media Buttons: Added Phone and Angelist.
+Changed email title text.
+* Metabox manager: Set empty post meta string value to array.
+Ensure metabox widget form values are saved when saving drafts too.

+= 1.12.1 - 17 July 2018 =
+* Contact: Allow non-string values in required field validation.
+* Initialize CTA, Price Table and Video JS widgets correctly when in accordion/tabs widgets.

+= 1.12.0 - 11 July 2018 =
+* Contact: Add dedicated textarea height.
+* Social Media Buttons: Adds WhatsApp social network.
+* Features: Allow icon size to use a different unit of measurement.
+* Repeater field: Update editor id in media buttons when duplicating item with TinyMCE editor.
+* Posts field: taxonomy description.
+* Price Table: Disable equalized row heights on mobile.
+* Beaver Builder: Force icon fonts.
+* Slider widgets: Added autoplay option for background videos.
+* Maps: Renamed Google maps script to more sensible `sow.google-map.js`
+* Editor: Prevent errors when visual editing is disabled for a user.
+* Optimized images.
+* Accordion/tabs: Trigger 'setup_widgets' to ensure any widgets in panels are initialized correctly.
+* Contact: Use 'From' email address if there is no email field in the form.
+* Hero: Filter out the align field in the button sub-widget form.
+* Testimonials: Switch mobile and tablet resolution width field descriptions.
+* Posts field: Allow clearing dates.
+* Font field: Use correct value for 'Helvetica Neue' and added 'Arial' option.
+* TA: Additional setting to allow clearing the default background colors.
+* Contact: Allow a value of '0' for required fields and subject values.

 = 1.11.8 - 12 April 2018 =
 * Added action just before rendering widget previews.